 EZ Access ® Offers a Safer Harbor By Ensuring That Self-Service Kiosks Meet ADA Guidelines and Section 508 Requirements

 Federal and state ADA codes and regulations are intended to provide cross disability access to public computers (self-service kiosk installations).
-By working with Assistra Technologies to implement EZ Access ®, clients will more easily satisfy government guidelines, evidence their concern for inclusivity and diminish the threat of related litigation.
+By working with Assistra Technologies LLC to implement EZ Access ®, clients will more easily satisfy government guidelines, evidence their concern for inclusivity and diminish the threat of related litigation.
 In short, EZ Access ® technologies, along with a proper implementation and certification provided by Assistra, will provide both the guidance to create accessible kiosks, and a "safer harbor" for clients trying to be sure that they comply with the requirements for accessibility in public spaces.

 EZ Access ® provides cross-disability access by combining a tactile keypad along with simple interactive techniques in ways that work together robustly and flexibly to accommodate users.
 This allows more people to use the product according to their own ability, preference or circumstance.